FearTheUprising/generator/README.md

 You may use this application for whatever you deem necessary.
 I will keep improving it over time.

-When the program funs, do not change where the file goes.
+When the program runs, do not change where the file goes.
 It will re-create the file on its own.